 - The Headteacher has a duty of care for ensuring the safety (including e-safety) of members of the school community, though the day to day responsibility for e-safety will be delegated to the E-Safety Co-ordinator.
-At Bledlow Ridge School the Headteacher takes the role of E-Safety Coordinator. - The Headteacher and all other member of the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious e-safety allegation being made against a member of staff. (see flow chart on dealing with e-safety incidents "Responding to incidents of misuse" and relevant Local Authority HR disciplinary procedures). - The Headteacher and Senior Leaders are responsible for ensuring that the E-Safety Coordinator and other relevant staff receive suitable training to enable them to carry out their e-safety roles and to train other colleagues, as relevant. - The Headteacher and Senior Leadership Team will ensure that there is a system in place to allow for monitoring and support of those in school who carry out the internal e-safety monitoring role.
+At Bledlow Ridge School the Computing Lead takes the role of E-Safety Coordinator. - The Headteacher and all other member of the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious e-safety allegation being made against a member of staff.

+- The Headteacher and Senior Leaders are responsible for ensuring that the E-Safety Coordinator and other relevant staff receive suitable training to enable them to carry out their e-safety roles and to train other colleagues, as relevant. - The Headteacher and Senior Leadership Team will ensure that there is a system in place to allow for monitoring and support of those in school who carry out the internal e-safety monitoring role.
 This is to provide a safety net and also support to those colleagues who take on important monitoring roles. - The Senior Leadership Team will receive regular monitoring reports from the E-Safety Co-ordinator.